 This crust works with all kinds of toppings.
 Pile it high with your favorite low-carb goodies and make your own masterpiece.

 Depending on your macros, you should be able to get away with pepperoni, mushrooms, sausage, ground beef, and even a few slices of onion and peppers.
-Add some fresh basil or oregano to give your creation a gourmet feel.
+In addition, you can add some fresh basil or oregano to give your creation a gourmet feel.

-Do remember to check the carb content of any off the shelf pizza sauce you might use.
-Lots of times, there is added sugar in them.
-Some brands of sausage and pepperoni will also include sugar.
+Another thing to keep in mind is the carbs in the pizza sauce you use.
+Lots of times, sauces contain added sugar.
+In fact, some brands of sausage and pepperoni will also include sugar.

 The Best Low-Carb Pizza Crust